disidrosi/disidrosi.github.io/content/blog/01-chlorophyll/index.md

 \end{align}
 $$

 The tristimulus values define a point in a three-dimensional color space.
-However, for practical purposes, this space is often reduced to two dimensions using the $x$ and $y$ chromaticity coordinates:
+However, for practical purposes, this space is often reduced to two dimensions using the \(x\) and \(y\) chromaticity coordinates:

 $$
 \begin{align}